octo-technology/OpenTezos/docs/dapp/front.md

 export default App;
 ```

-Let's add a connexion button: when clicked, the app will connects to the _Temple Wallet_.
+Let's add a connexion button: when clicked, the app will connect to the _Temple Wallet_.
 We will use the `useConnect` hook from `src/dapp/dapp.js`.
 Let's take a look at this callback definition:

 ```js